adamsjoe/lumiradx_tech_test/README.md

 _Setup_

-This makes use of the now familar code to get the number of items, create a new item (which will be updated) and then getting the id of that item (and setting that as a postman variable.)
+This makes use of the now familiar code to get the number of items, create a new item (which will be updated) and then getting the id of that item (and setting that as a postman variable.)

 _body_

 The request is posted with the category in the URL.
-The body is a JSON object with the name "upated category name"
+The body is a JSON object with the name "updated category name"

 _Tests_